kgriffs/blog/_posts/2015-06-15-falcon-wsgi-framework-highlights-0.3.md

 ```

 This provides an extra boost of performance by avoiding looping constructs and dict lookups.
-There are still a few minor performance optimizations that could be made It's especially fast when JITed under PyPy.
+It's especially fast when JITed under PyPy.

 ## New URI Template Feature